 The University’s eCatalog/mobile catalog is produced in the Office of Undergraduate Studies, which has overall responsibility for structure, layout, and editing.
-Steven Krentzman is the Webmaster.
+For questions and additional information please contact the Webmaster.

 Changes in Rules and Policies